Household Uses for Cayenne Pepper

 3. Curb kitty’s curiosity: Cats are fiends for cables and cords.
-I have no idea why, but the mere sight of a power chord or a pair of headphones can set a cat to “kill mode.”
-If you’d like to cure a curious cat of its chewing habit, rub a raw, sliced hot pepper on your cords, or whip up a quick hot sauce by dissolving ground cayenne into some vinegar.
-Apply to dangling chords on a regular basis to protect them from kitty’s wrath.
+The mere sight of a power cord or a pair of headphones can set them to “kill mode.”
+If you’d like to cure a curious cat's chewing habit, rub a raw, sliced hot pepper on your cords, or whip up a quick hot sauce by dissolving ground cayenne in vinegar.
+Apply to dangling cords regularly to protect them from kitty’s wrath.

 5. Reduce joint pain: Capsaicin, the burn-inducing substance in hot peppers, is also a powerful anti-inflammatory agent.
-According to the University of Maryland Medical Center, topical application of capsaicin can ease achy joints caused by arthritis.
+Topical application of capsaicin may ease achy joints caused by arthritis.

-6. Cure scaly skin: According to the University of Maryland Medical Center, capsaicin cream can help reduce itching and skin inflammation caused by psoriasis.
+6. Cure scaly skin: According to the National Psoriasis Foundation, over-the-counter capsaicin cream can help reduce itching and skin inflammation caused by psoriasis.

 7. Lose weight: Although we don't officially endorse it, quite a few celebrities have lost weight quickly for film roles by subsisting on a diet of cayenne pepper "lemonade" and water.
 Some studies claim that cayenne works as an appetite suppressant.
 As with all herbal remedies, check with your doctor or a reputable homeopath before using cayenne pepper remedies.